 Isn’t This Fun?
 Visiting the Cemeteries at Monticello

-“Jefferson believed the slaves would be unable to support themselves in freedom,” explains Clive.
+“Jefferson believed the slaves would be unable to support themselves in freedom,” Clive explains.
 “He wanted them expatriated to Africa.
 He was dead certain if they remained in the United States they would become a burden to society, maybe even a danger.”
-Then Clive sort of smiles to himself.
+Then Clive sort of smiles.
 “You should’ve seen his brows shoot up when I told him about Obama.”

 A quarter mile on we come to the family graveyard presided over by the 10 foot obelisk of Jefferson’s grave.
 The great man’s epitaph reads: “Author of the Declaration of Independence, of the Statute of Virginia for Religious Freedom, and Father of the University of Virginia”.
 These were the accomplishments Jefferson considered his finest.
 He was especially proud of his founding of the University of Virginia as a secular institution at a time when most universities were religious in nature.

-Clive recalls Jefferson’s naked delight at being told that not only was the University of Virginia still a secular institution but that most American universities have no religious affiliation today, that his model is now the rule.
-“He practically bubbled,” says Clive.
+Clive recalls Jefferson’s delight at being told that not only was the University of Virginia still a secular institution but that most American universities have no religious affiliation today, that his model is now the rule.
+“He was practically giddy,” says Clive.
 “But then his face fell when I told him of the deplorable condition of American education.
 He asked me if the people were fearful.”

 “Fearful?” asks my wife.

-“Jefferson nailed the fact that the electorate would become fearful and defensive if they were not properly educated.
+“Jefferson nailed the fact that the electorate would become fearful and defensive if they were not sufficiently educated.
 When I told him about 9/11, he

 shook his head, but when I told him about the Patriot Act, he pounded his fist down on the table and walked away.
 He said, ‘Those who surrender freedom for security will not have, nor do they deserve, either one.’”

-It occurs to me now that Clive’s little game is just a way of pushing his political bias on us and I try again to extricate us from the situation by saying we’ll miss the shuttle bus but my wife insists that we follow Clive to the house where he has promised to show us where it happened, where he met Thomas Jefferson after traveling back in time.
-I reluctantly go along.
+It occurs to me now that Clive’s little game is just a way of promoting his political biases, and I try again to get away from him by saying that we’ll miss the shuttle bus if we don’t hurry, but the wife insists we follow Clive to the house where he has promised to show us where it happened, where he met Thomas Jefferson after traveling back in time.
+I go along—reluctantly.

 Looking out the Window in 1797: The Plantation at Monticello